linxiulei/EPlayer/README.md

 * AlamofireXMLRPC
 * GzipSwift

-**note**: Dependencies were builtin in this repo
+**Note**: Dependencies were builtin in this repo

-This project isn't a sound video player (though it indeed plays sounds), neither I am an iOS developer.
+This project isn't a sound video player (though it indeed plays sounds), neither am I an iOS developer.
 Lots of works are involved to make it an out-of-box open-source project (due to iOS platform policy).
 However, it keeps me accompanied along with many wonderful videos, so I really hope someone with hands-on skills and a passion for learning languages could enjoy this.
 Cheers!